 - developing a personal and academic profile that will be attractive to professional schools

-- establishing a dossier which is used in support of her/his professional school application
+- establishing a dossier which is used in support of her/his applications for admission

 The Health Professions Advisory Committee (HPAC) evaluates prospective medical, dental, and optometry school candidates and furnishes official evaluation letters for students who have successfully completed URI’s pre-professional application process.
 A listing of the current Committee Members can be found here.

 Housed within the university’s Honors Program, our program provides students with a heightened awareness of the broad range of special academic opportunities and competitive awards for which they may qualify.
 Each year qualified URI students are selected and mentored by faculty committees to participate in many major scholarship competitions; pre-medical students are often strong candidates for these highly prestigious awards.
 In fact, in previous years our program produced a Goldwater Scholar, a Boren Scholar, a Metcalf Scholar and a Fulbright finalist!